tied/aws-must/README.md

 	rake  demo:stack-status

-EC2 instances created in demo cases `7,8,...` accept ssh connections.
+EC2 instances created in demo cases `7,8,...` accept ssh connections via port 22.

 Demo target `demo:stack-ssh` locates an ip address from a stack output variable given as a parameter, and makes ssh connection to this ip